 - ¼ c. cranberries

 By subscribing to the blog you can access my free Stovetop Potpourri gift tag, by signing up HERE.
+You have two options to pick from!

 If you are already subscribed, go HERE and use your password at the bottom of your last newsletter.